top of page

 What is Trauma-Informed Therapy?

-Therapy provides a safe and confidential place for a person to talk to a professional about personal experiences, thoughts, feelings, or problems.
-People who go to therapy may have experienced a situation that disrupts and/or impacts their thinking, mood, feelings, or ability to relate to others.
-People may also seek therapy because they want a neutral and safe place to talk about general life experiences.
+Therapy provides a safe and confidential place to discuss personal experiences, thoughts, feelings, or problems.
+People who go to treatment may have experienced a situation that disrupts and/or impacts their thinking, mood, emotions, or ability to relate to others.
 Many people seek out therapy: adults, children, families, and even therapists themselves.

 Everyone needs somewhere they feel safe and supported.

-The therapist's role is to help the person understand their situation, teach strategies for expressing themselves, and cope with future potentially stressful situations.
-The therapist can also offer the individual or family tools to help them manage difficult feelings and/or negative thoughts and behaviors.
+The therapist's role can be to help the person gain more insight into their situation, may teach strategies for expressing themselves and their emotions, and cope with future potentially stressful situations.
+The therapist can also offer the individual or family tools to help them manage complicated feelings, thoughts, and behaviors.

 What is Trauma-Focused Play Therapy?